 My grandmother, Marie, died when I was just ten years old.
 She had anorexia before there was really a name for it.
 Her doctors told her to drink milkshakes.
 I have memories of being out to eat with her and she would hide part of her dinner inside her baked potato and wink at me as if to say, “Keep this secret with me.”

 Aside from how disturbingly thin she was, I have only good memories of her.
 I felt known and loved by her.
 Today I have so many questions I wish I could ask her, things I can’t learn from anyone but her.
 Amongst those would be about the ache inside of her that fueled her disordered eating.

 My cousin never knew our grandmother.
 She was born three years after her death, and named for my grandmother.
 I was there when she came home from the hospital, and was the chief babysitter for her and her brothers for the next several years.
 After I left for college, they moved away from Phoenix and it was years until I saw her again.
-I never really knew her as an adult, and her life ended at only 40 years old from anorexia.
+I never really knew her as an adult, and her life ended at just 40 years old.

 This morning I sit holding many of the same questions for her that I have for my grandmother.

 I had a brush with disordered eating.
 When I was 21, I found that I could numb the ache and the shame inside of me by staying hungry.
 There was an odd euphoria and sense of power that came from going without food.
 At 5’8, I weighed a scant 117 pounds on my wedding day, and no one was asking questions or noticing it.
 A couple of years later, after miscarrying my first baby, my obstetrician said, “You don’t weigh enough to nurture another life inside of you, let alone your own.”
 I left her office and started eating again.

 On January 1st, I chose my word for this year: Nourish.
 It came after days of sitting quietly and asking God to speak something into my heart for the coming year.